 It is best to build equity in your home over a number of years.
 Your goal should be to pay your home off in 15 or 30 years or earlier, if possible.
 Then sell it, and live off the proceeds as part of your retirement, or leave money to your heirs to start their own home.

 Should you decide to acquire a new home loan your income should easily support the new payment.
 If you do not have an income or your income is limited, you should not acquire a new loan.
+A loan has to easily supported by your income NOT your equity.
+The income you have is what you will pay your monthly income from.

 If you do acquire a new home loan you should:

-1. Have income to easily support your home loan
+1. Have income to easily support your home loan.

 3. Make sure the appraised value of other homes in your neighborhood substantiates the added cost of a new or additional home loan.
 Understand and verify in writing you have a high-quality loan with no balloon payment attached.
+Some home buying purchase a home based on emotions and not

 4. Understand in writing, the actual interest rate of your loan, obtain an interest rate you can afford or do not obtain the loan.
 Sometimes interest rates change before signing for your new loan.